google-github-actions/deploy-appengine/README.md

 - App Engine Admin (`roles/appengine.appAdmin`): can manage all App Engine resources
 - Service Account User (`roles/iam.serviceAccountUser`): to deploy as the service account
 - Storage Admin (`roles/compute.storageAdmin`): to upload files
-- Cloud Build Editor (`cloudbuild.builds.editor`): to build the application
+- Cloud Build Editor (`roles/cloudbuild.builds.editor`): to build the application

 *Note:* An owner will be needed to create the App Engine application